Pyridoxine and pharmaconutrition

 Tranylcypromine

-Potential B6-drug interactions
+Potential pyridoxine-drug interactions

 Are likely when prescribed medications that are substrates and/or inhibitors of the OAT1/3 transporters.